 She Was Holding Her Husband's Hand When He Was Shot

-Mary Todd Lincoln was not just sitting next to her husband when he was shot - she was actually holding his hand.
-The Lincolns were sitting in a box at Ford's Theater on April 14, 1865, with their two guests, Henry Rathbone and his fiancée Clara Harris.
+Mary Todd Lincoln was not just sitting next to her husband when he was shot - she was holding his hand.
+The Lincolns were sitting in a box at Ford's Theater on April 14, 1865, with their two guests, Henry Rathbone and his fiancée, Clara Harris.
 Mary Todd was apparently holding her husband's hand when she asked Abraham, "What will Miss Harris think of my holding onto you so?"
 Her husband replied, "She won't think anything about it."

 Already grief-stricken by the loss of two of her children, Mary Todd Lincoln was absolutely heartbroken by the death of her husband in April 1865.
-Her behavior became increasingly paranoid and erratic, especially upon the untimely death of her youngest son, Tad, in 1871.
+Her behavior became increasingly paranoid and erratic, especially upon the untimely passing of her youngest son, Tad, in 1871.

 Though Mary Todd Lincoln had four sons during her marriage to Abraham Lincoln, she buried three of them in her lifetime.
-Eddie and Willie both died in childhood - at an age when their personalities had already started to develop - and Tad died at the age of 18.
+Eddie and Willie both passed in childhood - Eddie at 4 and Willie at 11 - and Tad at the age of 18.

 She Was Committed To An Asylum By Her Own Son

 Following the assassination of her husband in April 1865, Mary Todd became increasingly depressed and agitated.
 It got to the point that Robert, her only surviving son, had her committed to an asylum outside of Chicago in 1875.